 “My intention is to be clear and grounded in every patient interaction, osteopathy helps me to assist patients in finding a balanced “neutral” , from which true healing can be activated.” ~ David A. Zarou, D.O.

-“My goal is to provide exercise programs that will support the osteopathic treatment, correct muscular imbalances causing pain and injury, and improve functional performance.” ~ Jenn Dougherty
+“My goal is to provide lifestyle educational programs and healthy movement awareness that will support the work of our physicians to decrease pain and injury, improve functional performance, and overall quality of life.” ~ Jenn Dougherty

 Lori Gulmantovicz, CEO of OIM, Certified Athletic Trainer (ATC) – Lori graduated from Regis University with a degree in Neuroscience and Kinesiology.
 She earned her Athletic Trainers Certification in 2000.
 Lori has experience with evaluation and rehabilitation of acute and chronic athletic injuries.
 She worked in a physical therapy setting for five years, rehabilitating acute and chronic orthopedic injuries in patients of all ages.